brapse/relayer-spike/README.md

     * Chain, Subscription abstraction
     * Sketch dependency graph
     * Connection construction
-    * Channel consutrction
+    * Channel construction

 ## Stage 2: Runtime
-    * produce relayer consutrciton with handler facades for concurrent runtimes
+    * produce relayer construction with handler facades for concurrent runtimes

-## Notes Readiing Libra
-* Using channels to communicate between threads makes sense
-* Handlers should be synchronous interfaces as implemented traits and not raw channels to provide consistent testing surface areas
-* proliferating channels makes reasoning about lifecycle management more complicated than it need be.
-Tasks should be modeled objects who communicate lifecycle expectations contractually through synchronous methods.
+We need to decide:
+* Should Client Update be bundled with packet submission?
+* Q: Are packet submissions synchronous or are they handled by an internal chain runtime?
+* A: Let's just do it synchronously and inefficient for now

+* What are the failure cases for Relay
+    * Submission fails
+    * proof verification fails
+    * light client fails
+    * `client_update` fails
+* All these will produce context specific errors that will be mapped to relay errors which can be processed by a relay manager